wang-q/cbp/doc/binaries/cross.md

 # Cross-compiling Windows binaries on Linux

-This project uses `zig cc` for cross-compiling Windows binaries on Linux systems.
-Zig CC provides a modern, efficient way to build Windows executables and libraries without requiring a traditional MinGW toolchain.
+This project uses `zig cc` for cross-compiling Windows binaries on Linux systems. `zig cc` provides a modern, efficient way to build Windows executables and libraries without requiring a traditional MinGW toolchain.

 It supports various build systems including: